 Step 1 - Measuring

 The first thing that you need to do is measure the size of your broken window pane.
-Carefully measure the size of the window pane.
-Subtract 1/8 of an inch to allow for any expansion.
-Cutting glass can be very difficult, so if you do not have experience, have a professional cut your glass to shape.
+Carefully measure the size of the windowpane.
+Subtract 1/8 of an inch to allow for wood expansion, the squareness of the glass and the opening, and for ease of insertion.
+Cutting glass can be pretty difficult, so if you do not have the experience, have a professional cut your glass to shape.

 Make sure that you buy safety glass—in fact, if the rest of the glass in the door isn't safety glass then you might want to consider replacing it all.
 Safety glass is especially important if you have young children who might run into the door.
 Safety glass has a sheet of plastic in the middle that will prevent it from shattering.